 - pinch salt

 - Preheat oven to 350°F (177°C).
-Grease three 9-inch or 8-inch round cake pans (8-inch pans produce thicker cakes), line bottom with parchment paper, then grease the parchment paper.
+Grease three 9-inch or 8-inch round cake pans (8-inch pans produce thicker cakes), line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Make the cake: Using a handheld or stand mixer with a paddle attachment, beat the butter on high until creamy – about 1 minute.
 Add granulated and brown sugars and beat on medium-high speed until creamed, about 2-3 minutes.
 Add eggs and vanilla.
 Beat on medium speed until everything is completely combined, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.